RotorHazard/RotorHazard/resources/6_node_BPill_case/readme.md

 If you use fans and wish for them to activate automatically and save power + maintain a constant temperature go [here](https://github.com/Aaronsss/Raspberry-Pi-Fan-Control) and follow the install instructions for the automatic fan control which will turn fans on when the pi temperature is 40&deg;C and off again when it is 38&deg;C

 ## RF Shielding
-RF shielding is an essential part of RotorHazards timing make sure you shield your timer.
+RF shielding is an essential part of RotorHazards timing, make sure you shield your timer.
 There are a number of ways to do this like putting the timer in a metal box

 The neatest way to do it is to get some copper tape and cover the inside of the box.
 Be sure to use copper tape with conductive adhesive.
 Once fitted you can solder a wire to the copper tape and then connect that to the case pads of the PCB.
 It is recommended to add insulation tape in locations where the PCB comes close to the case.
 Be sure to leave the end with the grill and centers of the fan covers unshielded